qowns8/react-component-boilerplate/README.md

 # develop setting

-## recommend yarn for zero-install
+## recommend yarn berry
 this boilerplate developed on yarn berry

+project not use pnp but use package cache i will have plan nodeLiker to pnp (not yet)

 always node_modules bigger any other lang package if you use yarn-barry you can use zero-install and pnp